-(4) Upon notification of a Soldier's pending transition, the commander willinstructions to carry it to the transition point or center at final transition processing.
-(5) All Soldiers returning from overseas locations to a transition point are required to have their military personnel, medical, and dental records per AR 635-8.
+(b) Require each Soldier to initial each leave period, and then return DA Form 137-1 to the Soldier with instructions to carry it to the transition point or center at final transition processing.

+(5) All Soldiers returning from overseas locations to a transition point are required to have their military personnel and dental records per AR 635-8 and DODI 6040.46.
 Commanders must immediately inform the servicing finance officer and other activities when a Soldier will transition prior to the scheduled transition date to determine if the Soldier owes debts and to start the collection process.
 This action is required for all transitions except those occurring on the Soldier's expiration of service agreement/expiration term of service.